hturner/talks/PITCHME.md

 ### Inference

-For inference it is better to compare worth parameters on the log scale.
+For inference it is better to work on the log scale.
 We must set one item as the reference (log-worth = 0).

-`qvcalc` enables us to compute comparison intervals for all items
+We can use `qvcalc` to compute comparison intervals for all items

 ```r